ljw1004/csharpspec/csharp/unsafe-code.md

 The *unmanaged_type* indicates the type of the items that will be stored in the newly allocated location, and the *expression* indicates the number of these items.
 Taken together, these specify the required allocation size.
 Since the size of a stack allocation cannot be negative, it is a compile-time error to specify the number of items as a *constant_expression* that evaluates to a negative value.

-A stack allocation initializer of the form `stackalloc T[E]` requires `T` to be an unmanaged type (§18.2) and `E` to be an expression of type `int`.
+A stack allocation initializer of the form `stackalloc T[E]` requires `T` to be an unmanaged type ([Pointer types](unsafe-code.md#pointer-types)) and `E` to be an expression of type `int`.
 The construct allocates `E * sizeof(T)` bytes from the call stack and returns a pointer, of type `T*`, to the newly allocated block.
 If `E` is a negative value, then the behavior is undefined.
 If `E` is zero, then no allocation is made, and the pointer returned is implementation-defined.
 If there is not enough memory available to allocate a block of the given size, a `System.StackOverflowException` is thrown.

 The content of the newly allocated memory is undefined.

-Stack allocation initializers are not permitted in `catch` or `finally` blocks (§8.10).
+Stack allocation initializers are not permitted in `catch` or `finally` blocks ([The try statement](statements.md#the-try-statement)).

 There is no way to explicitly free memory allocated using `stackalloc`.
 All stack allocated memory blocks created during the execution of a function member are automatically discarded when that function member returns.
 This corresponds to the `alloca` function, an extension commonly found in C and C++ implementations.